OS X Verse Insertion Utilities Compared

 Online Bible for OS X Beta

-The OS X version of Online Bible is still being beta-tested, but since it has been publicly available for several weeks, it has offered a second option for those who need the rapid verse insertion pioneered by Online Bible's original FKey.
+The OS X version of Online Bible is still being beta-tested, but since it has been publicly available for more than a year, it has offered a second option for those who need the rapid verse insertion pioneered by Online Bible's original FKey.
 Like MacSword, Online Bible uses OS X's Services to make this feature available from within other programs.

 For the Service to work, the Online Bible folder must reside at the root level of the Applications folder.
 For people like me who like to keep all their Bible applications in a subfolder of the Applications menu, this is a bit of an annoyance, but hardly an insurmountable one.